PI 103 hydrochloride

 Li et al (2014) Estradiol and mTORC2 cooperate to enhance prostaglandin biosynthesis and tumorigenesis in TSC2-deficient LAM cells.
 Pain 211 15 PMID: 24395886

 Do you know of a great paper that uses PI 103 hydrochloride from Tocris?
-If so please let us know.
+Please let us know.